cloudnative-pg/cloudnative-pg/docs/src/operator_conf.md

 `CERTIFICATE_DURATION` | Determines the lifetime of the generated certificates in days.
 Default is 90.
 `EXPIRING_CHECK_THRESHOLD` | Determines the threshold, in days, for identifying a certificate as expiring.
 Default is 7.
 `CREATE_ANY_SERVICE` | when set to `true`, will create `-any` service for the cluster.
-Default is `false`
+Default is `false` `INCLUDE_PLUGINS` | A comma-separated list of plugins to be always included in the Cluster's reconciliation.

 Values in `INHERITED_ANNOTATIONS` and `INHERITED_LABELS` support path-like wildcards.
 For example, the value `example.com/*` will match both the value `example.com/one` and `example.com/two`.